-We are the assignee or co-assignee of 68 issued U.S. and foreign patents.
+As of December 31, 2010, we were the assignee or co-assignee of 66 issued U.S. and foreign patents.
 We maintain our issued patents by paying maintenance fees to the patent office in each country when due.
 Where appropriate, we participate in legal proceedings to vigorously defend against the revocation or withdrawal of our patents.
 The scope and nature of these proceedings generally differ depending on the country in which they are initiated.
-Among these issued patents, a granted patent in Europe related to our core DNA delivery technology has been opposed by eight parties; a patent granted in Europe covering a range of applications of our core DNA delivery technology using cationic lipid formulations was opposed, maintained in amended form, and was subject to an appeal which was recently withdrawn, resulting in the reinstatement of the patent; and a patent granted in Europe covering gene-based, extra-tumoral delivery of any cytokine for the treatment of cancer has also been opposed, and has since been withdrawn by us in favor of filing a new divisional application.
 If we are not successful in defending our patents, we may lose all or part of our proprietary rights related to those patents in these geographic regions.

-We are also prosecuting 87 pending patent applications in the United States and in foreign countries that cover various aspects of our proprietary technologies, not including patent applications for which we are a co-assignee and that are being prosecuted by our partners.
-Eight of the pending foreign patent applications are international patent applications under the Patent Cooperation Treaty, each of which preserves our right to pursue national-phase patent applications in a large number of foreign countries.
+As of December 31, 2010, we were also prosecuting 76 pending patent applications in the United States and in foreign countries that cover various aspects of our proprietary technologies, not including patent applications for which we are a co-assignee and that are being prosecuted by our partners.